OppositeOdd/erin-stash/README.md

 ## 🆕 What's New in This Fork?

 - **Stash Integration**: Fetch videos directly from your Stash library using GraphQL
+- **Streaming Support**: Videos stream directly from Stash's built-in streaming endpoints
 - **Multiple Playlists**: Use Stash groups as playlists - each group becomes a separate feed
 - **Built-in Middleware**: Integrated Node.js middleware handles Stash communication
-- **Single Docker Container**: Simplified deployment with both services in one image
+- **Single Docker Container**: Simplified deployment - no volume mounts required
-- **Path Mapping**: Automatic translation between Stash database paths and filesystem
 - **Backward Compatible**: Still works with folder-based video organization if you don't use Stash

 ## Quick Start